 Light-Based Therapies

-Laser and light-based therapies may help to reduce redness caused by rosacea.
+Laser and light-based therapies, such as laser treatment, may help to reduce redness caused by rosacea and remove visible blood vessels as well as persistent erythema.
 Repeat treatments are often needed to see the best results.

 For individuals who have rosacea that affects their eyes, they may be referred to an eye specialist called an ophthalmologist.